autokitteh/autokitteh/runtimes/pythonrt/README.md

 - Tar file containing user code
 - Entry point (e.g. `review.py:on_github_pull_request`)

-It's will also inject `vars` definition from the manifest to the Python process environment.
+It will also inject `vars` definition from the manifest to the Python process environment.

 The Python server returns a list of exported symbols from the user code.